jtheisen/sqlizer/readme.md

             FROM [dbo].[Invoices] AS [Extent2]
             WHERE [Extent2].[OrderNo] = [Extent1].[OrderNo] ) AS [Limit1]

 The `CROSS APPLY` is a rather young join type that allows the joined set to be arbitrarily dependent on aliases of sibling joins.
 If the set isn't the cross apply behaves like a cross join.

 There also is an `OUTER APPLY` that behaves analogously to an outer join.

 (The example only selects the first invoice for every order as when one would select all invoices, the query could be expressed by a simple join again by moving the subquery's where into an on-clause - and Entity Framework does this kind of optimization.)

 I could imaging that the cross apply was introduced precicely to make it possible to have a nicer query language such as LINQ that does away with this subtle bit of SQL weirdness - CROSS APPLY debuted in Sql Server 2005, LINQ in Visual Studio 2008.
 It's now part of the SQL standard.

 The feature is also supported by at least Oracle and PostgreSQL (for the latter under the name *lateral join*).

+# Making a Pit Stop

+So this is about what I learned so far and I wanted to share.
+There will certainly be more I don't yet know, but I think this is a start.

+Since see myself using JavaScript/TypeScript for database access in the near future, this is the point where my curiosity was satisfied.

+On the Lonq project page I delve into some more detail about what I implemented and what I didn't.

+If you're up to writing something usable and read this post, I'd like to hear from you.

+May we at some point see the greatness of LINQ shine in other languages also.